 Attention Valued Customers: Our Deli on Tennyson is Now Closed.
-You can still order our award winning Salumi from the online store.
+You can still order our award winning Salumi from the online store or local farmer's markets in the greater Denver area.

 The cross section of a bacon slab on a cutting board to show the fat to meat ratio.